-AISD Course #: T8713 1.5 high school credits

-PEIMS: 13030000 Grade: 12
+AISD Course #: 08713 1.5 high school credits PEIMS: 13030000 Grade: 12

 Fire Academy participants complete a series of courses in basic preparation for a new firefighter.
-After completion of the seven-part firefighting course of study with Cisco College, students finish the program with coursework to earn the Emergency Medical Technician certification.
-Fire Academy is offered at the
+After completion of the sevenpart firefighting course of study with Cisco College, students finish the program with coursework to fulfill the EMS requirement to prepare for the Fire Basic certification exam.
+Fire Academy is offered at the AISD Fire Station